We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Potassium is good for the kidney and bladder whereas phosphorus is good for teeth and bones health.

-This is found in red grapes.
+Resveratrol is found in red grapes.

 Resveratrol enhances efficiency of the mitochondria (energy factories for the cell).

-Antioxidants help us to remove toxins from the body.
+Resveratrol is antioxidant that also helps to remove toxins from the body.

-Grapes are a good source of fiber.
+Grapes are a good source of fiber, which is an important part of your guinea pigs diet.

 1-2 medium size grapes per week is good for guinea pigs.